TanukiSharp/ItchyPassword/README.md

 ### Generate a personal access token (on GitHub)

 The procedure described below is correct as of April 2023.<br/>
-Note that by the time you read it, it may have change on GitHub side and not updated here.
+Note that by the time you read it, it may have changed on GitHub side and not updated here.

 1. Open https://github.com and log in.<br/>
     If you are setting up things on a new device: